ieuTeamD/pangoro/README.md

 ### Background
 Work on pangoro started in 2022 by a group of IE University students and has been under active development since then.

+### Contributing to pangoro
+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome. our contact can be found on [GitHub](https://github.com/ieuTeamD/pangoro)<br />